 American Cocker Spaniel

-Who’s that cute fluffball running happily toward you?
-If you’re the proud owner of an American Cocker Spaniel, that’s your answer.
+Who’s that cute fluffball running toward you?
+The American Cocker Spaniel, naturally.
 With silky fur, dreamy eyes, and endless joy, it’s almost hard to believe they were initially developed as hunting dogs!
-Find out more exciting facts about your beloved dog.

 • basic-info